RECAP-Team/RECAP/code/JOB_GUIDE.md

 ---

-## 12. Multi-seed (optional, not in the default job list above)
+## 9. Multi-seed (optional, not in the default job list above)

-`config.py`'s `SEEDS = [13, 42, 2026]`.
-The paper asks for seed mean +- std
-"whenever possible" for the learning conditions.
-To add this, repeat Groups B/C/D/E with `--seed 42` and `--seed 2026` appended to each command (and `recap_evaluate.py --seed 42` / `--seed 2026` for Group F) -- this triples the 78 training jobs to 234.
-Left out of the default list above; add it once the single-seed pass looks sane.
+`config.py`'s uncertainty reporting comes from paired-bootstrap CI/p-values at evaluation time (§5), not from retraining with multiple seeds — one training seed (13) per experiment is the actual plan. `SEEDS = [13, 42, 2026]` is a leftover constant from an earlier plan and isn't consumed anywhere; if you do decide you want true multi-seed training variance on top of the bootstrap CIs, repeat §3 with `--seed 42` and `--seed 2026` appended to each command (and `recap_evaluate.py --seed 42` / `--seed 2026` for Group F) — this triples the 52 training jobs to 156.

 ---

-## 13. What's explicitly NOT in this guide (separate scope)
+## 10. What's explicitly NOT in this guide (separate scope)

 The 8 targeted ablations from `IMPLEMENTATION_PLAN.md` (candidate-diversity, calibration-method, confidence/delta-grid, pair-selection-strategy,